TaherehZarratEhsan/VideoBased-PD-Biomarkers/README.md

 # Finger Tapping Analysis for Parkinson’s Disease

-This repository provides a pipeline for the **video-based quantification of motor characteristics in Parkinson’s disease** using the **finger tapping test**.
+This repository provides the **official implementation** of the methods described in our paper:
-It includes preprocessing with Mediapipe, feature extraction, statistical testing, and clustering to capture bradykinesia, sequence effects, and hesitation-halts.

 ---